SAP-archive/teched2020-IIS361/exercises/ex5/README.md

 **Note**: You can compare the contents of your **annotation.xml** file with the solutions we prepared for you.
 For this, expand the folder **salesorderanalysis\>webapp-\>annotations**, right-click on the  **annotation.xml** file and choose **Select for Compare**.
 Then expand the folder **teched2020-IIS361-\>exercises-\>ex5-\>solutions_ex5-\>webapp-\>annotations**, right-click on the **annotation.xml** file there and choose **Compare with Selected**.
 The files will be displayed side by side for comparison.

-You can also prepare for translation all the texts added in this exercise for the object page as described in [Bonus Exercise 1 - Preparing texts for translation](../ex4/README.md)
+You can also prepare for translation all the texts added in this exercise for the object page as described in [Exercise 4 - Preparing texts for translation](../ex4/README.md)